u-boot/u-boot/tools/binman/entries.rst

 if of configuration whose devicetree matches the 'default-dt' entry argument, e.g. with '-a default-dt=sun50i-a64-pine64-lts'.

-Available substitutions for '@' property values are:
+Available substitutions for '@' property values are

+DEFAULT-SEQ:
-    DEFAULT-SEQ  Sequence number of the default fdt,as provided by the 'default-dt' entry argument
+    Sequence number of the default fdt,as provided by the 'default-dt' entry argument

 Properties (in the 'fit' node itself):
     fit,external-offset: Indicates that the contents of the FIT are external